Chapter 5:

 “Really?
 They’re really common across the world.
 I’m pretty sure most phones are like that.”

 No one responded.
 They were too engrossed watching Nika handle my phone, struggling to enter in her phone number.
-I was worried she’d spend all the remaining time I had fumbling with the screen, but after a couple minutes, she managed to successfully enter it.
+I was worried she’d spend all the remaining time I had fumbling with the screen, but after a couple minutes, she managed to figure it out.
 I made sure to add the extension number at the beginning as she gave it back.

 “You should cherish this moment, Nika,” Melissa piped in, “It’s the first and last time a guy will ever ask for your number.”

-The building itself was incredibly grand, having been built toward the end of the medieval era.
-Giant Corinthian columns with ornate etchings at the top and base of the pillars lined the entryway, holding up a relief sculpture that depicted some sort of deep, symbolic scene.
-The only windows from this angle were closer towards the exotic dome that capped off the entire building.
-Considering the tools of the era, this was quite the impressive feat of engineering.
+The building itself was grand, likely built toward the end of the medieval era.
+Giant Corinthian columns lined the entryway.
+They had ornate etchings at the top and base of the pillars and held up a relief sculpture that depicted some sort of deep, symbolic scene.
+The only windows I could see from this angle were closer toward the exotic dome that capped off the entire building.
+Considering the tools of the era, this was quite an impressive feat of engineering.

-I entered the building, and the inside, to my astonishment, was even more impressive.
-Elaborate and glamorous mosaics covered the walls, shining even more brilliantly by reflecting the natural light coming in from the clerestories.
-But I didn’t have time to dawdle and admire the art.
+The interior was even more impressive.
+Upon entry, I saw elaborate, glamorous mosaics covering the walls, shining even brighter by reflecting the natural light of the clerestories.
+But I didn’t have time to dawdle and admire these works of art.
 I had an orientation to attend!

-Running with all might I managed to find the designated room with seconds to spare.
-To my surprise there was no one there.
-I ran out to check if this was the right room.
-It was, so I decided to wait.
-And I waited.
-For about half an hour, I bided my time until suddenly the door opened.
+Running with all my might, I eventually found the right room with seconds to spare.
+To my surprise, there was no one there.
+I walked out to double check the room number, but it looked like I was in the right place.
+At this point, my only option was to wait.
+I bided my time for about half an hour, looking over the listening devices I’d inevitably plant throughout the building.
+Suddenly, the door opened.
 A woman wearing a dark uniform walked into the room.
 Her dark hair was tied into a bun, and she wore a dark navy uniform.
 She spoke up.

 “I’m sorry to keep you waiting.
-I was held up by a previous meeting.
-I hope you weren’t too troubled waiting so long?”
+I was held up by an earlier meeting.
+I hope I didn’t keep you waiting too long.”

 “It wasn’t a big deal,” I replied.
-It actually was, but complaining about it to her face wouldn’t help my reputation at all, so pretending everything was fine was the only real course of action.
+Actually, it was, but complaining to her face wouldn’t have helped my reputation, so I pretended not to mind.

 “That’s good to hear.
 Let me introduce myself: I’m the international studies coordinator.
 My job is to help ensure exchange students like yourself can easily transition to studying in Miklagardia.
 Let me give you a tour of the facilities.”

-This continued on for a few more hours.
+This went on for a couple more hours.
 I sure was glad I ate beforehand.
-At the pace we were going I genuinely thought I’d run out of recorders.
+At the pace we were going, I genuinely thought I’d run out of recorders to bug the places with.
 We came back to our starting point.
-The coordinator stopped in front of me before turning around.

 “And that concludes the grand tour,” she declared.
-“Any question?”
+“Any questions?”

-“I did—my…parents they—they received the package and said I had to get to be at orientation today, so I assumed the term had already started.”
+“I did—my parents they—they handled the paperwork.
+They said I had to get to be at orientation today, so I assumed the term had already started.”
 Not like there was any website I could check.
 Philistines.

-The woman silently laughed to herself, “We have these orientations every month.
-They must have wanted you to get acclimated to Miklagardia before starting.
+The woman silently laughed to herself, “We hold these orientations every month.
+They must have wanted you to acclimate yourself to Miklagardia before starting.
 Aren’t you too old to have your parents take care of that for you?”
-I tried to keep my face neutral, but I’m sure by her response I was failing miserably.
+I tried to keep a neutral face, but it was clear by her expression that I was failing miserably.
 “Was that everything?”
+She broke the silence.

 “Yeah, that was.. all I had to ask.”

 I sighed.
 It was time to carry around all my junk again.
-Thankfully, it’d be the last time I needed to do this for a while.
+Thankfully, I wouldn’t need to this again for a while.

-And so she guided me out of the building, down the long steps back to street level, through the busy crowds until we got to our destination.
-It was a quaint little building, not ideal to live in, but it’d make do.
-Stepping inside and throwing all my bags to the floor, I could see that it was actually fairly spacious, with a large common area, a kitchenette, bathrooms, and rooms across multiple floors.
-Hey, if I was staying here by myself, this would be awesome!
+And so, she guided me out of the building, down the long steps back to street level, through the busy crowds until we got to our destination.
+It was a quaint little building, not an ideal place to live, but it’d make do.
+Stepping inside and throwing my bags to the floor, I was pleasantly surprised by its spaciousness, with a large common area, a kitchenette, bathrooms, and bedrooms on several.
+If I were staying here by myself, this would be awesome!

-“You’ll have the building to yourself for a few weeks until the rest of the exchange students arrive,” said the coordinator.
-And I was brought crashing back down to earth once more.
-On the bright side, I had the place all to myself for a while.
+“You’ll have the building to yourself for a few weeks, until the other exchange students arrive,” said the coordinator.
+And I was once again brought crashing back down to Earth.
+On the bright side, it was all mine for a while.

 The woman handed me a stack of papers before turning to leave.

-I quickly stormed into one of the rooms, dragging my luggage on the floor behind me, and proceeded to unpack my things.
+I quickly stormed into one of the many open rooms, dragging my luggage on the floor behind me, and began unpacking my things.
 I wanted to flop onto the bed and collapse right then and there, but an unpleasant memory suddenly resurfaced.
-That’s right.
-I had to make a call back home.
+Right… I had to make a call back home.
 I cringed as I remembered the interaction with the woman whom I am forced to publicly acknowledge as my mother at the payphone earlier this morning.
 I was in for a real thrashing, but if I didn’t call this evening, I was destined for even worse.
-With a heavy groan, I looked for the building’s Wi-Fi password.
-With my plan not working, it’s the only way I could even connect with anyone.
+With a heavy groan, I began searching for the building’s Wi-Fi password.
+Since my original plan had failed , it was the only way I could even connect with anyone.

-Hoping beyond hope I could have an excuse to go to bed early, I skimmed through the documents in my hand and sadly found the Wi-Fi password.
+Hoping beyond hope to find an excuse to go to bed early, I skimmed through the documents in my hand and, unfortunately, found the Wi-Fi password.
 At least I didn’t have to live in the Stone Age.
-I reluctantly pulled out all my devices and made sure to connect them to the Internet, testing them and calculating the download and upload speeds, which were surprisingly good.
+I reluctantly pulled out all my devices and made sure to connect them to the Internet, testing them and calculating the download and upload speeds, which were surprisingly impressive.
 I made sure to store all my clothes properly in their drawers.
-I organized all my belongings in functional and then alphabetical order.
+I organized all my belongings in functional, then alphabetical order.

-Finally, I ran out of tasks to stall for time.
+Finally, I ran out of tasks to procrastinate with.
 From a glance outside, I could tell that the sun was already setting.
-I couldn’t procrastinate any longer.
+I couldn’t hold off any longer.
 Opening my phone, I stared at the contact for “Home” for a good while.
-Minutes must have passed before I mustered my courage to hit the call button.
+It must have taken minutes to muster the courage to hit the call button.

 A dial tone rang.
 A male voice responded at the other end.